baguskna/wartek-pkdx-baguskna/README.md

 ### Data fetching

-We use [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) to wrap requests heading to the Random User API.
-Then we use [SWR](https://swr.vercel.app/) for our data-fetching logic, allowing for data fetches to be wrapped in a custom hook.
+We use [SWR](https://swr.vercel.app/) for our data-fetching logic, allowing for data fetches to be wrapped in a custom hook.

 ### Directory structure